LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you have your data, use it to create your Gantt chart and a second chart of your choice.
-Refer to the resources in Part 1 for guidance.
+Refer to the resources in :ref:`Part 1<part1-how-to>` for guidance.

 Submitting Your Work
 --------------------